 Dr. Charles R. Hall, Ellison Chair in International Floriculture, Texas A&M University says: “Shrubs, trees, and flowers have a practical application in hospitals: the presence of plants in patient recovery rooms greatly reduces the time necessary to heal.
 The soothing effects of ornamental flowers and plants are so great that simply having daily views of flowers and other ornamental plants in landscaped areas outside patient recovery room significantly speed up recovery time.”

 And the benefits of plants aren’t just felt by patients; their calming effect can also be particularly useful for staff that are working in this type of high-stress environment.

 Alexis Rochester, a Chemist, Writer and Blogger at Chemistry Cachet, adds: “Plants have so many intricate chemical processes going on constantly, and they are amazing in dozens of ways.
-Plants remove multiple toxins from the air, including carbon dioxide, carbon monoxide, formaldehyde, and even benzene.
+Plants remove multiple toxins from the air, including carbon dioxide, carbon monoxide (not dangerous levels), formaldehyde, and even benzene.

 “I believe indoor plants are beneficial in the home, as well as in public areas with high germ levels (like offices or schools).
 Even fresh cut flowers have benefits like this.”

 Here is our round-up of some of the most important benefits of plants in hospitals…

 They purify the air of toxins